bregman-arie/devops-exercises/topics/kubernetes/CKA.md

    1. This should provide an accurate output of
    2. For specific container, you can add `-c CONTAINER_NAME`
 3. If you still have no idea why it failed, try `kubectl get events`
+4.
 </b></details>

 <details>
 <summary>What the error <code>ImagePullBackOff</code> means?</summary><br><b>

-Most likely you didn't write correctly the name of the image you try to pull and run
+Most likely you didn't write correctly the name of the image you try to pull and run.
+Or perhaps it doesn't exists in the registry.

 You can confirm with `kubectl describe po POD_NAME`
 </b></details>